CLSherrod/clsherrod.github.io/_pages/work/whodefinesyou.md

 - **2007** — Early WordPress development (before its public release)
 - **2015** — [Won a Publishing Award](/publishing-award/)
 - **2018** — WooCommerce development and maintenance
-- **2022** — Custom art design added
-- **2023** — Advanced static frameworks
-- **2024** — Ethical AI workflows
+- **2019** — Retired from client work to solely focus on internal projects

-For almost three decades, every project came through referrals.
+For over two decades, every project came through referrals.
 No ads.
 No cold outreach.
 Just trust, relationships, and results.

 ## Why It Was Referral-Only